DNA Doe Project

-DNA Doe Project (also DNA Doe Project, Inc. or DDP) is an American nonprofit volunteer organization formed to identify unidentified deceased persons (commonly known as John Doe or Jane Doe) using forensic genealogy.
-Volunteers identify victims of automobile accidents, homicide, and unusual circumstances and persons who committed suicide under an alias.
+The DNA Doe Project (DDP) is an American nonprofit, volunteer organization that seeks to identify unidentified deceased persons (commonly known as John Doe or Jane Doe) using forensic genealogy.
+The unidentified deceased persons include victims of homicide, automobile accidents, or unusual circumstances, and persons who committed suicide under an alias.
 The group was founded in 2017 by Colleen M. Fitzpatrick and Margaret Press.

 History

-Colleen M. Fitzpatrick, who has a doctorate in physics and worked as a nuclear physicist with NASA and the US Department of Defense, was the founder of IdentiFinders, an organization that used Y-chromosomal testing to attempt to identify male killers in unsolved homicides.

-Margaret Press is a novelist who has also had careers in computer programming, speech, and language consulting.
-She retired from computer programming in 2015 and relocated from Salem, Massachusetts, to Sebastopol, California to live near family.
-As a hobby, Press had begun working in genetic genealogy in 2007, helping friends and acquaintances find relatives, as well as helping adoptees find their biological parents.
-After reading Sue Grafton's novel "Q" Is for Quarry, about a Jane Doe, Press hoped to use genetic genealogy to also identify unidentified homicide victims.
+Colleen M. Fitzpatrick, a physicist who worked with NASA and the US Department of Defense, was the founder of IdentiFinders, an organization that used Y-chromosomal testing to attempt to identify male killers in unsolved homicides.
+Margaret Press is a novelist who worked in computer programming and speech and language consulting.
+As a hobby, Press began working in genetic genealogy in 2007, helping friends and acquaintances find relatives, as well as helping adoptees find their biological parents.

-In 2017, Fitzpatrick, Press, and a small group of volunteers formed the volunteer-based, nonprofit DNA Doe Project (DDP), a 501(c)(3) nonprofit organization based in Sebastopol, California.
-The two, along with many volunteers, use genetic and traditional genealogy sources in conjunction with DNA from unidentified victims and working with local law enforcement agencies to build family trees through GEDmatch, a free public DNA database.
-Through this process, they have been able to identify several individuals in cold cases.
+In 2017, Fitzpatrick, Press, and a group of volunteers formed the nonprofit DNA Doe Project (DDP), a 501(c)(3) nonprofit organization based in Sebastopol, California.
+Working with law enforcement agencies, the organization uses genetic and traditional genealogy sources in conjunction with DNA from unidentified victims to build family trees through GEDmatch, a free public DNA database.
+In March 2018, the DDP announced it had solved its first case, the identification of the "Buckskin Girl" as Marcia Lenore Sossoman (King) (see below).

-In March 2018, the DDP announced it had solved its first case.
-Known for decades as the "Buckskin Girl", the victim was identified as Marcia Lenore Sossoman (King).
-Her father had died in 2018, a few months before the identification was made, but other family members gathered to commemorate King when they unveiled a new gravestone bearing her name at her grave in Riverside Cemetery, Miami County, Ohio.

-In May 2019, GEDmatch required people who had uploaded their DNA to its site to specifically opt in to allow law enforcement agencies to access their information.
-This change in privacy policy was forecast to make it much more difficult in the future for law enforcement agencies to solve cold cases using genetic genealogy.